 Activity Evidence that supports this approach Challenge number(s) addressed Pupil time with Emotional Literacy Support Assistant (ELSA).
-On-going ELSA training, supervision and support.
+On-going and extension of ELSA training, supervision and support.
 According to the Education Endowment Foundation these 1:1 sessions have high impact with low cost.
 5, 6 and 7 Purchase of Trick Box resources for pupil well-being.
 According to the Education Endowment Foundation these 1:1 sessions have high impact with low cost.
 5 and 7 Before and after school club membership and provision - including breakfast club and after school care.
 According to the Education Endowment Foundation these sessions have moderate impact with moderate cost.
 6 and 7 Provision of milk for pupils.
 According to the Education Endowment Foundation these sessions have moderate impact with moderate cost.
-7

-Provision of activities that address the interests and passions of our pupil premium children.
+7 Provision of activities that address the interests and passions of our pupil premium children.
 According to the Education Endowment Foundation these sessions have high impact with moderate cost.
 6 and 7 Provision of 1:1 social and emotional support with a special needs assistant.
 According to the Education Endowment Foundation these 1:1 sessions have high impact with low cost.
+5 and 7

-5 and 7 Teacher engagement with and dissemination of NPQ training in children's behaviour.
+Staffing and resourcing of a nurture room to provide social and emotional support for pupils According to the Education Endowment Foundation these 1:1 sessions have high impact with low cost.
+5 and 7 Teacher dissemination of NPQ training in children's behaviour.
 According to the Education Endowment Foundation these sessions have high impact with moderate/high cost.
 5 and 7